USEPA/CRACMM/docs/_sources/boundary_conditions.md.txt

 2. Extract and map the species to the regional CRACMM domain.

 ## Tools
-Regional CRACMM simulations require chemical boundary and initial conditions.
-Several tools are available to assist with this process:

 * [BCON](https://github.com/USEPA/CMAQ/tree/main/PREP/bcon).
 BCON prepares chemical boundary conditions for CMAQ.
 Files specifying how CB6r5 species map to CRACMM are available [here](https://github.com/USEPA/CMAQ/tree/main/PREP/bcon/map2mech).
 BCON (and ICON) include a profile that can be used.

 * [ICON](https://github.com/USEPA/CMAQ/blob/main/PREP/icon/README.md).
 ICON prepares initial conditions.
 The effect of initial conditions can be removed through proper spin-up, generally at least one month.
 See [Hogrefe et al. (2017)](https://doi.org/10.1016/j.atmosenv.2017.04.009) for information on spin-up times.